Artisans from Bangladesh

 She is just one of Bangladesh’s estimated 700,000 beggars.
 Girls from low-income families like Farjana face many obstacles and dangers in their life—including potentially being trafficked and exploited, says worker Geri Hennerman.
 “They are seen as nobodies and only good for cleaning, cooking, sex, and child-bearing,” she says.
 “They are often beaten verbally and physically.
 They have little—if any—encouragement, love, correct discipline, or teaching.
 They do not have good female role models to follow.
 Many are given for marriage at extremely young ages.
 They are seen as objects instead of real people.”

 In a small village in southwest Bangladesh, widows frantically search for work in order to take care of their young children.
 Because the widows are uneducated, they don’t possess marketable skills, and this leaves them with a bleak view of their future.
-But for the last several year, Peaceful Creations has partnered with the widows to sell the women’s handmade items.
+But for the last several years, Peaceful Creations has partnered with the widows to sell their handmade items.
 By creating these items, more than 50 widows are now able to stay at home with their children while earning an income.